techcodefinland/techcode.fi/_includes/program.md

 3. Manufacturing in China
 4. Investment / Funding options in China
 5. Starting business in China / Soft landing to China´
-6. Trip to China (companies pays own expenses) (Seeing is believing!
+6. Trip to China (Seeing is believing!
 Meeting partners, investors, customers etc.)

+Teams will also have monthly telcos / meetings with mentor in China.

-Application period opens June 7th and closes June 30th.
+Application period opens June 7th.
+Stay tuned!

 Questions?
 Contact <mailto:finland@techcode.com>